SkyzohKey/Konv/ReadMe.md

 ToxCore (the Tox core library) provides an easy and intuitive API for building secure communication platforms.
 It is maintained by [The TokTok Project].

-I'm not using the old [irungentoo/toxcore] library for convenience and security related concerns.
+I'm using [TokTok/c-toxcore] instead of the old [irungentoo/toxcore] library for convenience and security related concerns.

 ## Install